3dtbd/Common/README.md

 in this project is not intended to be standalone.
 It often does not provide a complete feature set.
 Instead this code is intended to be shared across many other code projects.

-## BuildUp - A script that allows assets to be automatically "built" in the game window,
+## BuildUp
-as would commonly be used in RTS or similar games.
+A script that allows assets to be automatically "built" at runtime, as would commonly be used in RTS, City Building or similar games.
+Just provide a few steps in the build process and off it goes.
+Great for prototyping while you wait for the real build artwork.

 ![Three buildings being built up](./Images/BuildUpDemo.gif)